 I must confess, I find it hard to stop at 30g.
 I eat a lot of nuts every day.
-With a nut-free policy at school (due to allergies), my baking usually involves one nut version and one nut free version of whatever cake, muffin or slice I am baking on a daily basis.
-From morning smoothies to a quick after school snack and lunch in between, nuts feature heavily in out diet.
+With a nut-free policy at school (due to allergies), my baking usually involves one nut version and one nut-free version of whatever cake, muffin or slice I am baking on a daily basis.
+From morning smoothies to a quick after-school snack and lunch in between, nuts feature heavily in our diet.

 BROWSE >> CAULIFLOWER RECIPES

 BROWSE >> SWEET POTATO RECIPES